-Another chance encounter in life has resulted in love and eventually to Reykjavík, Iceland, where I live at the moment.
-Previously I was the leader of Seta – LGBTI Rights In Finland, and now on ILGA-Europe’s board of executives.
-Last fall I enrolled in the University of Iceland as I’ve decided to study the local language.
+Another chance encounter in life has resulted in love and eventually to Reykjavík, Iceland, where I currently live.
+Previously I was the leader of Seta – LGBTI Rights In Finland, and now on ILGA-Europe’s board of executives and lead the Icelandic trans rights organization called Trans Ísland (Trans Iceland).

 Previously my studies have included cultural management and community education and youth work.
 I am an active citizen and i.e. I am a co-founder of three organizations: Lahden Seta (a member organization of Seta), The Feminist Party in Finland and also its Helsinki based regional member organization called Feministinen puolue Helsinki.

 I’m a vegan who supports animal rights.
 I will always listen to others and use my voice to speak up against rasism, fascism, xenophobia, homophobia, biphobia, enbyphobia, queerphobia, misogyny, autoritarianism, totalitarianism, hate speech, violence.
 (None of which are real phobias.)
 Out with the bad, in with the love.